Understanding Headless Architecture: Benefits, Use Cases, APIs, Best Practices and Challenges

 Let's say you have your front powered by Next JS running on Vercel and your content in Contentful.
 That's a classic headless architecture there, and the main point is you can easily change any of them (Next JS, Vercel, Contentful) independently.

-But that’s a simplistic approach.
-In a headless eCommerce environment, you’ll probably have the following setup:
+But that’s a simplistic explanation because in a real-life headless eCommerce environment, you’ll probably have the following setup:

-- One or more frontends (for catalog, checkout process, accounts pages could be decoupled, etc.).
+- One or more frontends (for catalog, checkout process, accounts pages, etc.) could be decoupled.

 - One or more authentication service(s).